Dimensionality Reduction on Complex Vector Spaces for Euclidean Distance with Dynamic Weights: Introduction

-Dimensionality reduction methods are usually adopted to reduce the size of high-dimensional vectors without significantly losing information: the low-dimension vectors reduce communication and storage costs and mitigate the curse of dimensionality in the running time.
-A well-known result on dimensionality reduction is provided by the \emph{Johnson–Lindenstrauss (JL) lemma}~\cite{JL84}: given a set $S$ of $n$ vectors in $\mathbb{R}^d$, there exists a linear map $g(\cdot)$ that approximately maintains pairwise squared Euclidean distances; that is, for any $x,y\in S$, we have that $|\n{x-y}_2^2 - \n{g(x)-g(y)}_2^2|\leq \epsilon \n{x-y}_2^2$.
+The goal of this paper is to investigate the impact of dynamically weighted distance in dimensionality reduction techniques.
+Dimensionality reduction methods map high-dimensional vectors into a space with lower dimensionality, while keeping some information on the original vectors; the low-dimension vectors reduce communication and storage costs and mitigate the curse of dimensionality in the running time.
+A well-known result on dimensionality reduction is provided by the \emph{Johnson–Lindenstrauss (JL) lemma}~\cite{JL84}: given a set $\mathcal{X}$ of $n$ vectors in $\mathbb{R}^d$, there exists a linear map $g(\cdot)$ that approximately maintains pairwise squared Euclidean distances; that is, for any $x,y\in \mathcal{X}$, we have that $|\norm{x-y}_2^2 - \norm{g(x)-g(y)}_2^2|\leq \epsilon \norm{x-y}_2^2$.

 The JL lemma holds even with weighted Euclidean distance if weights are known beforehand.
-Consider one of the several linear maps $g(x)$ satisfying the JL lemma, for instance $g(x)=Ax$ where $A$ is the Achlioptas' matrix~\cite{Achlioptas03} (i.e., each element is a random value in $\{-1,1\}$): if all input vectors in $S$ are scaled according to the given weights $w$, the map $g(x')$ gives $|\n{x-y}_w^2 - \n{g(x')-g(y')}_2^2|\leq \epsilon \n{x-y}_w^2$, where $x'$ is the scaled version of the input vector $x\in S$.
-However, this does not hold if weights are unknown, or if weights change over time: to the best of our knowledge, there are no previous works addressing this problem.
+Consider one of the several linear maps $g(x)$ satisfying the JL lemma, for instance $g(x)=Ax$ where $A$ is the Achlioptas' matrix~\cite{Achlioptas03} (i.e., each element is a random value in $\{-1,1\}$).
+If all input vectors in $\mathcal{X}$ are scaled according to the given weights $w$ as $x'=w \odot x$, with $\odot$ denoting component-wise multiplication, the map $g(x')$ gives $|\norm{x-y}_w^2 - \norm{g(x')-g(y')}_2^2|\leq \epsilon \norm{x-y}_w^2$, where $x'$ is the scaled version of the input vector $x\in \mathcal{X}$.
+However, this method cannot be applied if weights are known only after the dimensionality reduction step, or if weights could dynamically change.
+Note that naively storing the original vectors and scaling them once weights are provided would defeat the purpose of using dimensionality reduction.
+Therefore, one would need to find a dimensionality reduction technique that can reduce vectors obliviously to the weights, and then retrieve (an estimate of) the weighted norm once the weights are available based solely on the reduced vectors.

+In fact, we observe that there is a simple, but fundamentally flawed, solution to this problem.
+Indeed, it is enough to observe that the weighted norm is the scalar product between the vector $(x\odot x)$ and $(w\odot w)$.
+Then, applying the JL dimensionality reduction to the vector $(x\odot x)$ yields the reduced vector $g'(x)=A (x\odot x)$, where $A$ is a $n \times k$ random matrix with entries in $\{-1,1\}$.
+Then recalling the results of JL for scalar products, e.g. as shown in \cite{Kaban}, we have that $g'(x) \cdot g'(w)$ is an estimator of $\norm{x}_w^2$ that can be computed from the reduced vector $g'(x)$ once the weights are revealed.
+In particular taking $k = O(\epsilon^{-2}\ln(\delta^{-1}))$ yields, with probability at least $1-\delta$,

+However, the function $g'(\cdot)$ is \textit{not linear} and it cannot be used for estimating pairwise weighted distances in a set of vectors, severely limiting the applicability of the method.